Salt Lake West Side Stories: Post Seventeen

 Today, Salt Lake City has a system of eighty-five municipal parks, a thriving urban forest, and many access points to adjacent public lands.
 However, Pioneer Park is the only public square to survive as envisioned by Brigham Young and the Mormon Pioneers.
 As is the case with all densely urban areas, safe and inviting green spaces like the Pioneer Park are essential to a city’s health and economic vitality.

-Would you like to read the next post?
+Would you like to read the next post (Post 18)?
 PIONEER PARK NEIGHBORHOOD: THE WELLSPRING OF MODERN SALT LAKE CITY

 Related Activity: Take a walk or run around Salt Lake City’s original public squares described in this post.
 Ponder how different the city would be if these spaces remained open for public gatherings and recreation, rather than transformed for government, utility, and educational uses.
 May we suggest you begin at Trolley Square (once the Tenth Ward Square), then walk to the Salt Lake City & County Building (once Washington Square), and then to the West High School (once Union Square), and finish your walk or run at Pioneer Park.